-- a feasible business case, precinct design or existing precinct development plan or master plan and all relevant approvals that demonstrate your proposal is ready for delivery - a project budget and precinct funding strategy.
-The budget should clearly detail all income sources and eligible expenditure items to deliver project to completion while the precinct funding strategy should demonstrate the current and ongoing financial viability of project. - confirmation that you have authority for use of the land or infrastructure to undertake the project at the nominated site location.
-Evidence must be a letter or declaration directly from the landowner confirming site location/address and use of land for project. - evidence to support your partnership/s (e.g. a letter from each project partner or other type of agreement), including details of all project partners, their roles and responsibilities and confirmation of any cash or in-kind contributions they will make to the project - a partnership governance structure outlining the partners; their roles and responsibilities, rights and obligations, and how communication and conflict will be managed by each project partner

-- evidence/letters of support from local community and business as relevant - evidence that the relevant state or territory government and local government agency or body has been invited (e.g.an email or letter).
-If the relevant state or territory government or local government agency or body is not part of the partnership, reasoning should be provided in your application - evidence that the relevant Traditional Owner/First Nations groups form part of the partnership or are consulted on a regular basis (e.g. an email, letter or minutes that acknowledge the partnership or consultation involvement) - evidence of incorporation and not-for-profit status (where applicable) - detailed evidence that relates directly to your assessment criteria responses (where applicable) - trust deed (where applicable).
+- a feasible business case, precinct design or existing precinct development plan or master plan that demonstrates your proposal is ready for delivery - a project budget and precinct funding strategy - confirmation that you have authority for use of the land or infrastructure to undertake the project at the nominated site - evidence to support your intended partnership, (e.g. a letter from project partner/s or other type of agreement), including details of all project partners - a proposed governance structure for your precinct outlining the roles and responsibilities of each project partner - evidence of support from local community and business as relevant - evidence that the relevant State or Territory government and local government agency or body has been invited (e.g.an email or letter).
+If the relevant State or Territory government or local government agency or body is not part of the partnership, reasoning should be provided in your application - evidence that the relevant RDA committee for the area has been contacted to seek their support (e.g. an email or letter) - evidence that the relevant Traditional Owner/First Nations groups form part of the partnership or are consulted on a regular basis (e.g. an email, letter or minutes) - evidence of not-for-profit status (where applicable) - detailed evidence that supports assessment criteria responses (where applicable) - trust deed (where applicable).

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 The total of all attachments cannot exceed 20MB.
-We will not consider information in attachments that we do not request or information provided in web page or cloud storage links.
+We will not consider information in attachments that we do not request.